baloise/design-system/docs/src/components/essentials/vue.md

 ## Styles

-To apply the Baloise UI-Library styles follow the instruction on the page [styling documentation](/guide/styles/installation.html).
+To apply the Baloise Design System styles follow the instruction on the page [styling documentation](/guide/styles/installation.html).

 ## Usage

-All the Baloise UI-Library components are registered globally, so just use them in your template like the `BalButton`.
+All the Baloise Design System components are registered globally, so just use them in your template like the `BalButton`.

 ::: tip
 More usage example are in our Vue Starter Kit app [Link](https://github.com/baloise/vue-starter-kit/blob/vue-next/src/app/pages/Home.vue).